 Stories Untold is a filmmaking project for women, which presents the unique stories of twelve exceptional women from across the MENA region.
-The films are made by the women themselves with the help and facilitation of six professional female filmmakers from Tunisia, Egypt, Palestine, Lebanon, Jordan and Oman.
+The films are made by the women themselves with the help and facilitation of six professional female filmmakers from Tunisia, Egypt, Palestine, Lebanon, Jordan, and Oman.

-In the public domain, many perceptions exist on what certain people are and are not able to do.
-In this project, women from Arab countries get to tell their own version of what they deal with in their everyday lives – and what they hope to change in future on their own terms!
+In the public domain, many perceptions exist about what certain people are and are not able to do.
+In this project, women from Arab countries get to tell their own version of what they deal with in their everyday lives – and what they hope to change in the future on their own terms!

 Stories Untold films:

 Alia El Masry is a young aristocratic lady who had an unstable life during her childhood.
 She did not grow up in a home with a specific religion which caused her a lot of confusion.
 At the age of 15, she started following the Sufi Tariqa which resulted in gaining back the harmony between her and her family.
 Tutored by Noha el Madawi.

 Mai Mohsen is a young woman who loves life, earth, roses, and trees.
 She is looking for happiness, even in the simplest of things.
 She is suffering from cancer that is spreading all over her body.
 But even in moments of pain and sickness, she insists on looking for happiness.
 Tutored by Noha el Madawi.